 When a death occurs, life, for those who live on, changes forever.
 The Church recognizes this change and offers hope and comfort to those who grieve the loss of a loved one.
 As Jesus comforted Mary and Martha, the parish community can reach out to comfort those who mourn.

 The Ministry of Consolation and Compassion is praying for the dead and comforting those who mourn, one of the Spiritual Works of Mercy.

 Catholic Cemeteries and the Archdiocese of Chicago are pleased to offer and in-depth and complimentary enrichment training in the Ministry of Consolation and Compassion.
 Envision, design and sustain a Ministry that’s “just right” for your parish.

-Eva Bustamante, Coordinator in the Ministry of Consolation and Compassion, will consult with parishes on site to discern the needs they wish to address.
+Eva Bustamante, MS-Thanatology, Coordinator of the Ministry of Consolation and Compassion (formerly known as the Bereavement Ministry) for the Catholic Cemeteries of Chicago and recognized by the Archdiocese of Chicago since 2002.
+At the present time, Eva has worked with over 75 of the Archdiocesan parishes and instructed over 500 parish volunteers under the guidance of their pastors.
+Eva will consult with parishes on site to discern the needs they wish to address.
 Click here to contact Eva.

 Depending on the needs of the family, the Minister of Consolation and Compassion under the guidance and supervision of the Pastor, and on behalf of the parish will: